fricze/observable-gallery/display-photos.md

 And we have it with a couple lines of code!
 You assign `activePhoto$` from Photos service to Component field, so we can access `activePhoto$` value in HTML.
 Because we access asynchronous value that changes over time, we need to use the `async` pipe.
 The `async` pipe tells Angular it should subscribe to the asynchronous value and use new value every time it changes.
 Last part `?.url` means: check if `activePhoto$` holds a value, if it does access `url` field from it and display in HTML.
 Whew!
 We did it!

 Last thing to do is hiding the photo!
-It's nice that user can see bigger photos, but refreshing application every time one wants to change photo preview would be a little… cumbersome ;)
+It’s nice that user can see bigger photos, but refreshing application every time one wants to change photo preview would be a little… cumbersome ;)

 To hide active photo we need to put empty ID on `activePhotoID$` `BehaviorSubject`.
 This way Photos service will know to send our components `undefined` value through `activePhoto$` Observable and no photo will be displayed.

-Ok, first let's add `hidePhoto` handler to HTML element, like this:
+Ok, first let’s add `hidePhoto` handler to HTML element, like this:

 ```html
 <div